gridbugs/gridbugs.org/content/blog/fixing-my-old-os-assignment-with-machine-code-hacks/index.md

 ## Call Me Maybe

-I built an Easter egg into the OS.
-The slug has a buzzer, and there's a particular bit in a register that can be toggled at a given frequency to buzz at that frequency.
-I wrote this code in mid 2012 and so the obvious song to play according to 20 year old me was Call Me Maybe by Carly Rae Jepsen.
+I built an [Easter egg](https://en.wikipedia.org/wiki/Easter_egg_(media)) into the OS.
+The slug has a buzzer, and there's a particular bit in a hardware register that can be toggled at a given frequency to buzz at that frequency.
+I wrote this code in mid 2012 and so the obvious song to play according to 20 year old me was [Call Me Maybe by Carly Rae Jepsen](https://www.youtube.com/watch?v=fWNaR-rxAic).
 I remember implementing a device driver with a unix-style "everything's a file" interface, where opening the file `/dev/maybe` would lock up the OS while it buzzed the hottest song of 2012.

 Unfortunately it appears the snapshot of the project I stored on the university server was not its final form.
 I did most of the work for this project on a